-It is important that you do not talk to anyone, including law enforcement, if you are arrested for burglary.
+It is important that you do not talk to anyone, including law enforcement if you are arrested for burglary.
 Anything you say may be used against you.
 Even if you believe, or are led to believe, that if you tell your story you will be released, any statement you give can be twisted to be used against you and to assist the prosecution.
-Remember that police officers are allowed to lie about information they have when interrogating suspects.
+Remember that police officer is allowed to lie about the information they have when interrogating suspects.

 Attorney Brian M. Fishman, an experienced Philadelphia burglary attorney, spent over 4 years as an Assistant District Attorney in Philadelphia so he knows what to expect from the prosecution.
 This allows him to keep a step ahead when he works on your defense.
 Some possible defenses include, but are not limited to:

 - There is insufficient evidence because there were no eyewitnesses.